Last updated 04-Oct-2023

-This article covers software release 2022.36 including Autopilot Disengagement at Motorway Merges, Battery Health, Battery Heating Performance, Bugs Introduced in release, Cabin Overheat Protection, Car Left Open Notifications, Caraoke, Dynamic Brake Lights, Energy App, Extras, In App Mail, Language, Remote Drivers Door Unlock, Sentry Mode, Supercharger Additional Details, Tesla App, FSD Beta v10.69.3, Bugfix, User guides, FSD Beta v10.69.3.1, Car Visuals.
+This article covers Tesla 2022.36 Release notes including Autopilot Disengagement at Motorway Merges, Battery Health, Battery Heating Performance, Bugs Introduced in release, Cabin Overheat Protection, Car Left Open Notifications, Caraoke, Dynamic Brake Lights, Energy App, Extras, In App Mail, Language, Remote Drivers Door Unlock, Sentry Mode, Supercharger Additional Details, Tesla App, FSD Beta v10.69.3, Bugfix, Minor Fixes, User guides, FSD Beta v10.69.3.1, Minor Fixes, Car Visuals and generated by real cars.
 Tesla frequently issue a new software update release to the cars and while not every release includes new features, they do often include undocumented bug fixes.
 We list the release notes and allow you to search to see how feature areas have changed.
 We also list counties and car models where the particular feature has been seen.

 For information on which versions are on specific models and years, see our Trending Tesla releases and statistics for more information.